 United States v.
 FedEx Corporation

-Despite facing an 18-count indictment and up to $1.6 billion in fines, FedEx knew it was not guilty, declined to enter a non-prosecution agreement, and assembled a legal team, including IMS Consulting & Expert Services, to prove the overnight delivery company had done nothing illegal.
+FedEx knew it was not guilty, declined to enter a non-prosecution agreement, and gathered a legal team (including IMS) to prove they’d done nothing illegal.

 Helping Jurors Make Sense of Complex Cases